-8. Finally, to help keep the cabbage roll casserole from drying out while baking, I top it off with a regular size can of tomato soup midway through the baking process.

-After putting this lazy golumpki together and allowing it to spend some time in the hot oven, our house quickly filled with the welcoming aroma and memories of the golumpki the I grew up with, without all the work.
+After putting this lazy golumpki together and allowing it to spend some time in the hot oven, our house quickly filled with the familiar aroma.
+Then came the memories of the golumpki the I grew up with, without all the work.

 With just one bite, you will agree that this is a winning recipe.
 The cabbage still retains a little crisp to it, and the meat is moist and delicious.

-In the newer copy: